Is thyroid affecting my child?

 Are babies affected?

-Globally, one out of 4000 babies born is affected with hypothyroidism from birth.
-In India, the incidence is higher, and stands at one out of 2800.
+Globally, one in 4,000 babies is affected with hypothyroidism from birth.
+In India, the incidence is higher and stands at one in 2,800.
 The reasons for this are the absence of thyroid gland or a defect in the enzymes involved in thyroid hormone production.

 How prevalent are thyroid problems among Indian children?

 Thyroid disorders are more common in girls.
-In India, the prevalence of goitre in school children varies from 8% to 21%.
+In India, the prevalence of goitre in school-going children varies from 8 per cent to 21 per cent.
 In another study of 6,283 school girls, 1,810 had goitre and 58 had autoimmune thyroid disease.

 Can thyroid disease be prevented?

-All new born babies should undergo thyroid testing as part of a neonatal screening to identify congenital hypothyroidism.
-Although we cannot prevent thyroid abnormalities, early detection and treatment by a paediatric endocrinologist can help such babies have a normal brain development.
+All newborn babies should undergo thyroid testing as part of a neonatal screening to identify congenital hypothyroidism.
+Although we cannot prevent thyroid abnormalities, early detection and treatment by a paediatric endocrinologist can help such babies have normal brain development.
 Smoking increases the risk for thyroid disease, particularly autoimmune hypothyroidism.
 Healthy living is an important part of recovery from thyroid conditions.

-Can you explain diagnosis and treatment options available for children with thyroid disease?
+Diagnosis and treatment options for children with thyroid disease

 Graves’ disease is diagnosed by the findings of high free T3, high free T4 and low TSH, through blood tests.
 A thyroid scan using nuclear imaging can confirm the problem.
-Anti-thyroid drugs are used for treatment, and these bring down production to normal levels.
-Radioiodine therapy which is available in select centres across India (available in Apollo Hospital, Chennai) is used on children after they cross 10 years of age, and if there is no response to anti-thyroid drugs.
+Anti-thyroid drugs are used for treatment, and these bring down the production to normal levels.
+Radioiodine therapy which is available in select centres across India is used on children after they cross 10 years of age, and if there is no response to anti-thyroid drugs.
 Surgical removal of thyroid is another option.
-However this brings about the need to take Thyroxin supplements for life.
+However, this brings about the need to take Thyroxin supplements for life.

 What you should know